 During this pandemic, many builders had projects put on hold.
 Uncertainty has a major effect on builders and homeowners alike.
 As a result of this delay, many qualified builders are eager to make up for lost time with new projects.
 With builders eager to pick up new projects as society reopens, you are more likely to attract quality contractors.
 In the near future, these qualified builders will not be immediately available.
 This means you may either need to wait longer to start your project or use a less qualified general contractor.

 At Riverbend, we have always had the option to complete our design process remotely.
 In recent months, we have seen a definite uptick in the utilization of our remote services as new clients enter our design process.
 And, completing the design process remotely is no different than completing it in-person.
 It all begins with the initial design meeting where your designer sketches out your plan in real time.
 After the Riverbend designer creates your home based on your input, he will present the design to you.
-At that point, you will walk through a virtual reality tour of your home.
 Only after you are completely satisfied with the design, do you move into a materials contract with us.

 The fact that you contract for your design and your materials package separately means that you control the timing of your project.
 Just remember that it can take a year to two years, to complete the design process, construction, and into your timber frame home.
 Start working with our design department now, so you are ready to start building as soon as you see the opportunity.